HIGHLEVEL SETUP

 Domains and DNS Configuration

-Before importing contacts or activating campaigns, domain infrastructure should be configured correctly.
+Before importing contacts or activating campaigns, the domain infrastructure should be configured correctly.
 Proper domain and DNS setup ensures secure connections, strong email deliverability, accurate branding, and reliable system performance.
-Establishing this foundation early prevents technical issues later and protects sender reputation.
+Establishing this foundation early prevents technical issues later and protects the sender reputation.

 Primary domain and SSL